 What is Spiritual Direction?

 I acknowledge that directees’ spiritual lives are first and foremost directed by God.
-As a spiritual director I seek to follow God’s leading in directees’ lives, and not impose my ideas of what should be done or should happen.
+As a spiritual companion I seek to follow God’s leading in directees’ lives, and not impose my ideas of what should be done or should happen.
 I exercise spiritual direction ministry aware of God’s redemptive presence in each spiritual direction session.

-Since directees are coming to spiritual direction to meet firstly with God, the true Director, I consider the time and space with a directee to be sacred – a reverent place to encounter God’s presence – and therefore I honor the experience with appropriate preparation, atmosphere, consideration, care and boundaries.
+Since directees are coming to spiritual direction to meet firstly with God, ast he true Director, I consider the time and space with a directee to be sacred – a reverent place to encounter God’s presence – and therefore I honor the experience with appropriate preparation, atmosphere, consideration, care and boundaries.

 I respect each person made in God’s image and treat each person who seeks direction with appropriate dignity and care.
 I may choose to refer a potential directee to work with someone else due to my own personal limitations – such as lack of experience in a specific religious background or interests; age, language and cultural limitations.
 I will do my best to help a directee find an appropriate person with whom to work.